PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

    Writing tests takes time, but debugging takes more time.

-Every code contribution to PlasmaPy that adds or changes functionality must also have corresponding tests.
+Every code contribution to PlasmaPy with new functionality must also have corresponding tests.
 Creating or updating a pull request will activate PlasmaPy's test suite to be run via `GitHub Actions`_, along with some additional checks.
 The results of the test suite are shown at the bottom of each pull request.
 Click on *Details* next to each test run to find the reason for any test failures.

 PlasmaPy's tests are set up using the pytest_ framework.
 The tests for a subpackage are located in its :file:`tests` subdirectory in files with